US City Open Data Census

 Resources and Guidance

-Review the landscape list of datasets (found at the bottom of this page) and see if your city makes these datasets easily available online as open data.
-These datasets serve as a construct of how to open local government data, for more examples, see resources from Code for America and the Sunlight Foundation.
+Review the list of datasets (found at the bottom of this page) and see if your city makes these datasets easily available online as open data.
+These datasets serve as a construct of how to open local government data.
+For more examples, see resources from Code for America and the Sunlight Foundation.
 If you are a city official, more information on the Census may be found here.

 You should start by looking to see if your city has an open data portal.
-If so, all of these datasets should be published there (if not, please indicate on the checklist).
-If not, your city may still have a repository of datasets stored on their website somewhere.
-If you can’t find those, try doing an Internet search for the datasets.
+If so, all of these datasets should be published there.
+If not, your city may still have a repository of datasets stored on its website.
+If you can’t find a central repository, try doing an Internet search for each of the datasets.

-OpenPrism is a tool that aggregates many of the open data portals datasets out there, you can use it to compare your city’s datasets to other cities, as well as to see what data other cities provide that your city doesn’t.
+OpenPrism is a tool that aggregates many open data portal datasets, and you can use it to compare your city’s datasets to other cities, as well as to see what data other cities provide that your city doesn’t.

 In some cases, the city is not the entity responsible for a dataset (for example, in Tulsa there is an independent authority responsible for the transit system).
-That’s ok, we still want to know if and where those datasets are published, because all residents should have open access to local datasets regardless of which agency collects and controls the dataset publication.
+That’s ok—we still want to know if and where those datasets are published, because all residents should have open access to local datasets regardless of which agency collects and controls the dataset publication.
 Be sure to note if it’s a non-city entity publishing the data.

-If your city publishes all of these datasets as 'open data', give each other a round of high-fives!
+If your city publishes all of these datasets as "open data," give each other a round of high-fives!
 Then, if you're especially motivated about open data, follow the Sunlight Foundation's open data blog, or design and prototype an app or integration that would make this data useful for citizens.